Hypothesis of a new fundamental interaction versus the particle oscillation concept

 The time transformation of the wave function of a particle with mass $m$ is well known: its initial value acquires an additional phase factor $\exp(-iEt)$, where $E=\sqrt{m^{2}+ p^{2}}$, $p$ is momentum modulus.
 The question of the time dependence of the wave function of a "mixture of particles" was considered, in the spirit of what was said above, in the work of Pais and Piccioni \cite{14}.
 From the relations (\ref{4}) ones obtain

 Getting the time transformation $\theta^{0}$ is like this:

-Hence, under the condition $p_{1}=p_{2}\equiv p$, $E_{1} \gg m_{1}$ and $E_{2} \gg m_{2}$, the probability of existence of a meson $\ theta^{0}$ at time $t$ is an oscillating quantity
+Hence, under the condition $p_{1}=p_{2}\equiv p$, $E_{1} \gg m_{1}$ and $E_{2} \gg m_{2}$, the probability of existence of a meson $\theta^{0}$ at time $t$ is an oscillating quantity

-In \cite{13} and \cite{14}, not a word is said about the feasibility of the law of conservation of energy-momentum in the process (\ref{1}), provided that the $\theta^{0}$-meson is a mixture of two particles (\ref{5}) with different masses $m_{1}$ and $m_{2}$.
-Our statement is that the consequences of realizating the law of conservation of energy depend on the ratio between the total uncertainty in masses (the sum of decay widths) of unstable particles $\sum_{i} \Gamma_{i}$ participating in the process (\ref{1}) and the mass difference $|m_{1} - m_{2}|$.
-If the total mass uncertainty exceeds this mass difference, then the fulfillment of the law of conservation of energy in the process (\ref{1}) with the $\theta^{0}$-meson as a mixture of two particles is admissible.
-Otherwise, the produced $K$-meson is forbidden to be a mixture of particles.
+In \cite{13} and \cite{14}, not a single word is said about the feasibility of the law of conservation of energy-momentum in the process (\ref{1}), provided that the $\theta^{0}$-meson is a mixture of two "true" particles, $\theta^{0}_{1}$ and $\theta^{0}_{2}$ ($K_{S}$ and $K_{L}$, in current notation) with different masses $m_{1}$ and $m_{2}$.
+Our statement is that the feasibility of the law of conservation of energy depend on the ratio between the total uncertainty in masses (the sum of decay widths) of unstable particles $\sum_{i} \Gamma_{i}$ participating in the process (\ref{1}) and the mass difference $|m_{1} - m_{2}|$.
+If the total mass uncertainty exceeds this mass difference, then the feasibility of the law of conservation of energy in the process (\ref{1}) with the $\theta^{0}$-meson as a mixture of two particles is admissible.
+Otherwise, the produced neutral $K$-meson is forbidden to be a mixture of particles.
 It must itself be a particle with a dominant decay channel (\ref{3}).